knative/community/ROLES.md

 ## Lead

-Working group leads, or just ‘leads’, are approvers of an entire area that have demonstrated good judgement and responsibility.
-Leads accept design proposals and approve design decisions for their area of ownership.
+Working group leads, or just ‘leads’, coordinate working group processes and decision-making.
+Leads are responsible for selecting appropriate processes and tracking and reporting on the working group's results to the TOC.
+Leads collaboratively take responsibilty for accepting design proposals and approving design decisions in their area of ownership.

+Working group leads may or may not overlap with code approvers -- the expectation is that working group leads are responsible for the overall quality of the working group's product (including documentation, testing, and usability), rather than just the service's code.

 ### Requirements